Geography of the Isle of Man: Important Marine Mammal Areas

 In 2024, the IUCN Marine Mammal Protected Areas Task Force recognised that 17,610km2 of the central Irish Sea as being of global importance for marine mammals, known as the Central Irish Sea Important Marine Mammal Area.
 This includes about half of Manx marine territorial waters.

+Important Shark and Ray Areas

+Manx territorial waters support are globally important for sharks, skates and rays, with three (one in whole, two in part) globally significant Important Shark and Ray Areas which recognised by the IUCN Shark Specialist Group as follows: